Ella-Hoeppner/Quoot/README.md

   * just an operator but it automatically evals it's arguments so it works like a lamba in a normal lisp
   * once this is done, translate my cljs kd-tree implementation to Quoot
     * run benchmarks for cljs, clj, and Quoot
+* `def`
+  * only usable as a top-level form
+    * for now at least, could later try to let it be used as an alternate syntax for `let` that applies to anything after it in a block, like the HVM syntax
+  * I think this will be one of the only operators that requires special logic?
 * think about whether there's a way to make a spread/unroll operator work
   * it's kinda like a macro but that applies to the parent form of where it's called... is there a way to fit this into the evaluation model?
 * more standard library functions: